-You may also find it useful to review the finalists and winners for 2020.
+You may also find it useful to review past finalists and winners.

 - Design A special category for exemplary design intended for new or redesigned websites, apps, and multimedia resources.
 Judges will consider a project’s graphic design, UX design, and accessibility.

 - Interactive and Immersive These projects connect with audiences that want to DO something.
 The category includes in-gallery and online interactives, multimedia installations (including soundscapes and videos), VR/AR, mobile applications, audio tours, and broadcasts (including those on social media platforms).